History of socialism: Oceania

 Australia saw an increase in interest of socialism in the early 21st century, especially amongst youth.
 It is strongest in Victoria, where three socialist parties have merged into the Victorian Socialists, who aim to address problems in housing and public transportation.

 In New Zealand, socialism emerged within the budding trade union movement during the late 19th century and early 20th century.
 In July 1916, several left-wing political organisations and trade unions merged to form the New Zealand Labour Party.
 While Labour traditionally had a socialist orientation, the party shifted towards a more social democratic orientation during the 1920s and 1930s.
 Following the 1935 general election, the First Labour Government pursued socialist policies such as nationalising industry, broadcasting, transportation, and implementing a Keynesian welfare state.
 However, the party did not seek to abolish capitalism, instead opting for a mixed economy.
 Labour's welfare state and mixed economy were not challenged until the 1980s.
 During the 1980s, the Fourth Labour Government implemented a raft of neoliberal economic reforms known as Rogernomics which saw New Zealand society and the economy shift towards a more free market model.
 Labour's abandonment of its traditional values fractured the party.
 Successive Labour governments have since pursued centre-left social and economic policies while maintaining a free-market economy.
-The current Prime Minister of New Zealand Jacinda Ardern formerly served as President of the International Union of Socialist Youth.
+The former Prime Minister of New Zealand Jacinda Ardern formerly served as President of the International Union of Socialist Youth.
 Ardern is a self-described social democrat who has criticized capitalism as a "blatant failure" due to high levels of homelessness and low wages.
 New Zealand still has a small socialist scene, mainly dominated by Trotskyist groups.

 Melanesian socialism developed in the 1980s, inspired by African socialism.
 It aims to achieve full independence from Britain and France in Melanesian territories and creation of a Melanesian federal union.
 It is very popular with the New Caledonia independence movement.